nodeshield-1/VolvoDashboard/README.md

 Charts for fuel efficiency over time

+🔐 Notes on Privacy
+The app processes location and odometer data locally and does not store or share any data externally.
+If you wish to anonymize data before using the dashboard, it's easy to do with a simple script or spreadsheet.

 🤝 Contributing
 Pull requests are welcome!
 If you have ideas, improvements, or would like to collaborate, feel free to open an issue or PR.